Bridge and Bound: A Logic-Based Framework for Abstracting (Extended Report): Introduction

 \subsection{Bridging}

 As brought up above, by \emph{bridging} we understand a construction of a more or less explicit formalism that connects lower and higher levels of abstraction.
-While many approaches provide forms of bridging at a meta-level, i.e., by employing a language external to both the source and abstract languages and tailored to ensure crucial meta-properties, our approach assumes that bridging is specified within the object formalism itself.
+While many approaches provide forms of bridging at a meta-level, i.e., by employing a language external to both the source and abstract languages and tailored to ensure crucial meta-properties, our approach is unique in that it assumes that bridging is specified within the object formalism itself.